nxskok/pasias/docs/16-ordinal-nominal-response.md

 Solution

-This seems to call for a chain.
+This seems to call for a pipeline.
 The major parties are numbered 1, 2 and 3, so we can select the ones less than 4 (or `<=3`).
 The reference back to the last question is a hint to use `!is.na()`.